Did updating a plugin break your WordPress site? Or maybe you simply don’t like the new version.

 Updates are often known to cause issues but trying to fix the issue might take a while.
 In the meantime, your visitors will see a broken site.
 You stand to lose traffic, SEO, and revenue.

-But don’t worry, you can prevent this by reverting to the previous version of the WordPress plugin.
+But don’t worry, you can prevent this by reverting the WordPress plugin to it’s previous version.
 That said, downgrading a WordPress plugin is risky and can damage your site further if not done correctly.

 In this guide, we’ll show you the exact steps you need to take to rollback WordPress plugin update on your website using a WordPress rollback plugin and manually.

-The safest way to rollback a plugin is to first create a staging site and test the process.
+The safest way to rollback a plugin update is to first create a staging site and test the process.
 Install the WP Rollback plugin on the staging site.
-Then, select the version you want to revert to and rollback the plugin update.
-Once you’re happy that the rollback process worked on the staging site, you can replicate or merge your changes to your live site.
+Then, select the plugin version you want to revert to and rollback the WordPress plugin update.
+Once you’re happy that the downgrading process worked on the staging site, you can replicate or merge your changes to your live site.